Search the Whole Web to quickly find what you're looking for:

 There are herbs for this Bright Yang stage, but modern medicine has ways of treating it too, and there are many supplements for constipation which can be properly employed here without much danger.
 Herbs used in Chinese medicine for this include senna and aloe vera.

-Purging too often has its dangers.
+But purging has its dangers.

-Your acupuncturist will use similar points to the 'Channel' kind of Bright Yang stage, with additional points for constipation.
+Your acupuncturist will probably use similar points to those for the ‘Channel’ kind of Bright Yang stage, with additional points for constipation.
 For example: LI 11, St 43 and 44, Du 14, P 3, St21 & 25 and Sp 15, Du 14, St 37, and Sp 6.

 The next stage is called the Greater Yin stage.
 If someone's body can't produce this Bright Yang stage ambush on the invader, the invader may get past it to the Greater Yin stage.